MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 # Dynamics 365 Remote Assist frequently asked questions

-Here are some answers to common questions about deploying and using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)], which is available on HoloLens, HoloLens 2, and [AR-capable mobile phones and tablets](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+Here are some answers to common questions about deploying and using Dynamics 365 Remote Assist, which is available on HoloLens, HoloLens 2, and [AR-capable mobile phones and tablets](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 In general, you can request help using our [Dynamics 365 Remote Assist Community Forum](https://community.dynamics.com/365/remoteassist).
 And if you'd like to suggest an idea or vote for future ideas, try our [Dynamics 365 Remote Assist Ideas Portal](https://experience.dynamics.com/ideas/categories/?forum=4323c621-52bc-e811-a975-000d3a1bec70&forumName=Dynamics%20365%20Remote%20Assist).